What are epilepsy and seizures?

 - Alzheimer's disease

-- Strokes, heart attacks, and other conditions that deprive the brain of oxygen (a significant portion of new-onset epilepsy in elderly people is due to stroke or other cerebrovascular disease)
+- Strokes, heart attacks, and other conditions that deprive the brain of oxygen

-- Alcohol consumption or alcohol withdrawal
+- Drinking alcohol, or alcohol withdrawal

 - Dehydration or missing meals